damian-lis/portfolio-website/README.md

 <br/>

-### 2.12.
-Description of the togglePreventHidden method (inside the toggleShow method with passing the toggle parameter with "off" value)
+<h3 id="curtain-togglepreventhidden-method">2.12.
+Description of the togglePreventHidden method (inside the toggleShow method with passing the toggle parameter with "off" value)</h3>

 In order to better understand this and the next description (with the toggle parameter value set to "off"), the toggleShow method has been quoted below once again to make it easier to refer to the described logic below: